What is concussion?

-A concussion is a form of traumatic brain injury (TBI), which can be caused by any blow to the head, face or neck, or a blow to the body which causes a sudden jarring of the head.
+A concussion is defined as a form of traumatic brain injury (TBI), caused by a blow to the head, face, neck or body which in turn causes a sudden movement of the head.
 Concussion can occur with or without loss of consciousness and can result in many other symptoms such as dizziness, nausea, reduced attention and concentration, memory problems and headaches.

 Concussions occur in both contact and non-contact sports at both amateur and professional levels.
 These fast-paced environments are not conducive to easy detection and management of suspected concussions, adding to the challenges presented in assessing and managing these injuries.

 Regardless of the cause of injury, there is variation among medical professionals on how best to define, diagnose and treat concussion.
 While rest has long been the standard approach for concussion recovery, better evidence is needed to improve both return-to-activity guidelines for everyday life and return-to-play guidelines for sports.

 Symptoms of concussion are generally expected to clear within 10–14 days in adults and 4 weeks in children.
 However, longer lasting persistent post-concussion symptoms are reported in a small but significant number of patients and these cases require individualised medical care.

 There is growing evidence that concussions, particularly repetitive concussion injuries such as those sustained through sport participation, may result in long-term consequences.
 Concerns have been growing regarding the role of sports concussion in the development of chronic traumatic encephalopathy (CTE), although there is presently no firm evidence of a cause-and-effect relationship.

 While our understanding of sports concussions and their long-term effects continues to grow, it is important that a cautious approach is taken to the safety and wellbeing of players.